Mayeglz/Mayeglz/README.md

 # Hi, my name is Mayela!
-I am a dedicated cybersecurity student focused on learning skills like threat detection, vulnerability management, and secure system practices.
+I am a dedicated cybersecurity student focused on learning skills like threat detection, vulnerability management, secure system practices, and much more.
 I am committed to improving my knowledge and growing in the field of cybersecurity.

 <h2> Cybersecurity Projects:</h2>